 The Company's business is the acquisition, exploration and development of North American gold projects.
 The Company's primary focus is its two 100% owned gold projects in California.
 Both gold projects have completed positive, high return on capital, preliminary economic assessments (See "Project Summaries" for more information).
 KORE is investing in both exploration and development activities to unlock value for shareholders.
-KORE is supported by strategic investor Eric Sprott, who owns 26% of the basic shares outstanding.
+Strategic investor Eric Sprott owns 26% of the basic shares outstanding.
 Management and the Board are aligned with shareholders owning a further 27%.